rtgarden/minecraftacademy/minecart/rails.md

 always use many powered rails going uphill

+there is a limit to the number of powered rails in a row that you can use without a detector rail

+around 12

+you can power powered rail with levers and buttons,

+as well as redstone torches in addition to detector rails

+remember torches are broken by snow,

+and rails are removed by flowing water so be careful of water flow

 a common ratio is 1 powered rail to every 25 regular rails

-be careful of the directions of travel and the influence of south and east
+(be careful of the directions of travel and the influence of south and east)

 Switching Rails
 ----------------